krakphp/fn/README.md

     const toArray = 'Krak\\Fn\\toArray';
 };
 ```

+Constants are also generated in the `Krak\Fn\Consts` namespace for convenience as well.

 With the example of `toArray`, you can call `toArray` on the data, or if you want to use compose, you can use the constant to reference the function.